-- Reach: How large is their community outside of Clubhouse?
+- Reach: How large is their community outside of social audio?

-- Resonance: When they publish content, does their audience engage with it as a social action?
+- Resonance: When they publish social audio content, does it create engagement with others?

-Below is a list of individuals that I believe are leading the way in social audio.
-The interesting thing about this is that some of these influencers aren’t necessarily influential within the Clubhouse app.
-Rather, they’re using other channels of influence to talk about their experiences and inform the general market about the innovation in the space.
+What’s interesting about these social audio influencers is that some aren’t necessarily influential within the Clubhouse app.
+Rather, they’re using other channels of influence to talk about their experiences and inform the general market about the innovation in the social audio space.

 I want to emphasize that Clubhouse influencer marketing is not the Holy Grail.
 It’s one of many channels where brands can leverage third-party voices to help tell brand stories.
-The key to brand storytelling is to surround sound target audiences with relevant, repetitive, and actionable content.
+One of the results of successful brand storytelling is to surround sound target audiences with relevant, repetitive, and actionable content.
 Consumers and B2B audiences must engage with branded content 3-5 times before they buy your product or believe your message.

 We have included several other technologies and business influencer lists based on various B2B topics.
 We use the same algorithms to identify these influencers based on reach, resonance, relevance, and reference.
 The reality is that when brands activate influencer programs is not just a strategic approach.
 Still, it also requires working knowledge of data and analytics, content and storytelling, and measuring success.

 Using the same methodology above, we created additional technology influencer lists below.
 Don’t forget: Use these lists as a starting point.